ros2/ros2_documentation/source/Installation/OSX-Install-Binary.rst

 -----------------------------------------

 OS X versions >=10.11 have System Integrity Protection enabled by default.
-So that SIP doesn't prevent processes from inheriting dynamic linker environment variables, such as ``DYLD_LIBRARY_PATH``\ , you'll need to disable it `following these instructions <https://developer.apple.com/library/content/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html>`__.
+So that SIP doesn't prevent processes from inheriting dynamic linker environment variables, such as ``DYLD_LIBRARY_PATH``, you'll need to disable it `following these instructions <https://developer.apple.com/library/content/documentation/Security/Conceptual/System_Integrity_Protection_Guide/ConfiguringSystemIntegrityProtection/ConfiguringSystemIntegrityProtection.html>`__.

 Downloading ROS 2
 -----------------

-* Go the releases page: https://github.com/ros2/ros2/releases
+* Go to the releases page: https://github.com/ros2/ros2/releases
 * Download the latest package for OS X; let's assume that it ends up at ``~/Downloads/ros2-package-osx-x86_64.tar.bz2``.

   * Note: there may be more than one binary download option which might cause the file name to differ.